kylebelanger/range.js/readme.md

 ## API

-You can set the 'step' of the range through object initilization.
+You can set the 'step' of the range through object initialization.
 The default 'step' is 1.
 However, setting a decimal (i.e. 0.25) can help make scrolling on the input element smoother for items that have a small amount of content (i.e. text or lists).

 ## Acknowledgements